ibm-cloud-docs/discovery-data/upgrade.md

     -   You cannot upgrade from a Plus plan to an Enterprise plan currently.
     -   If you are creating an Enterprise plan in the same data center location where you have an existing Premium plan, you must create a new resource group for the new plan.
 You cannot use the same resource group for Enterprise and Premium plans that are hosted in the same location.
 For more information, see [Managing resource groups](/docs/account?topic=account-rgs&interface=ui){: external}.
-    -   You cannot do an in-place upgrade from a Plus plan to a Premium plan.
+    -   You cannot do an in-place upgrade from a Plus or Enterprise plan to a Premium plan.

         A Premium plan instance must be provisioned for you.
 To start the process, contact [Sales](https://www.ibm.com/account/reg/us-en/signup?formid=MAIL-watson&disableCookie=Yes){: external}.
 You will be asked to provide the following details: